dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 The two families of graphs are visualized in the :ref:`qpu_topologies` section.
 A key observation relevant to the discussion of expressivity is the locality of
-interactions: edges are locally connected in a two-dimensional plane and long-range interactions do not exist.
+interactions: are connected in a quasi-2D lattice and long-range interactiond do not exist.
 These locality constraints motivate techniques for maximizing expressivity, which are discussed next.

 Several approaches exist to increase model expressivity.